Skip to main content

 Consumer Insight

-Some insurance policies have a special deductible for losses caused by named storms.
+Some insurance policies have a special deductible for losses caused by named storms, like hurricanes.
 The insurer applies this deductible only when a named storm causes damage.
 This deductible is separate and different from the normal deductible in a homeowners policy.

 Read your policy to find out whether the deductible is per event, per season or per calendar year.
 If multiple named storms cause damage to your home during the coverage period, you may have to pay the deductible more than once.

-1. Your deductible for named storms could be per event, per season, or per calendar year.
-Read your policy to understand which type you have.
+How often would I have to pay a named storm deductible?
+Your deductible for named storms could be per event, per season, or per calendar year.
+Read your policy or talk to your insurance agent/company to understand which type you have.

 Source: Hurricane Deductibles, CIPR